 This page provides information for those preparing to visit Chichen Itza.
 Such as how to get there, buying tickets and where to stay, etc. Read our more detailed recommendations for the 10 Best Day Trips and Tours to Chichen Itza >>

-Disclaimer: For some (not all) of the products and services recommended on this page, Archaeology Travel will earn a commission at no extra cost to you should you purchase them following our links.
+Disclaimer: For some (not all) of the products and services recommended on this page, Archaeology Travel will earn a commission at no extra cost to you should you purchase them.
 More information about the products and services promoted on Archaeology Travel is provided in our Code of Ethics statement.

 Perhaps the best known monument of Chichen Itza.
 Called ‘El Castillo’ by the first Spaniards to visit the site, it is the ‘Temple of Kukulcán’ – a Mayan feathered deity.

 What is Chichén Itzá?